 Panel-loading packs usually have one or more compartments accessible through curving zippers.
 These bags tend to have more organizational features and are easier to rifle through once loaded.
 Panel-loading packs can be less durable than top-loaders, especially in sandy environments like the Southwest United States, where silt and sand can wreak havoc on zippers.
 However, they allow a level of organization and access to your gear that beats most top-loaders.

 A notable exception to these categories are packs with non-traditional access.
-Duffel-style zippers, like the one found on the Ortlieb Atrack 25, make getting into any part of a stuffed main compartment easy.
-Other packs like The North Face Chimera 24 feature stretch mesh stuff pockets all over the front and back of the pack.
+Duffel-style zippers make getting into any part of a stuffed main compartment easy.
+Other packs feature stretch mesh stuff pockets all over the front and back of the pack.
 While these aren't as secure as zippered pockets, they hold items plenty securely for most activities and are super quick to access.
-Additionally, some packs such as the REI Co-op Traverse 32 come as a sort of a hybrid with a top-load access coupled together with a full length straight zipper along one side of the main compartment.
+Additionally, some packs come as sort of a hybrid with top-load access coupled together with a full-length straight zipper along one side of the main compartment.
 This can allow for easy entry to your gear load without needing to fully unpack on the go.

 Rain Cover